Approximation analysis for weak solutions of stochastic partial differential equations

 \subsection{Overview of the Strategy}

-In Section 2, we introduce these classical approximation results.
-A key step is to approximate the Wiener process, and Wong-Zakai approximation is a typical one.
-It has been intensively studied since it was first discussed by E. Wong and M. Zakai \cite{7,19}.
-The Wong-Zakai type approximation was firstly applied to stochastic differential equations driven by one dimensional Wiener process.
-If we replace the driven noise by a suitable approximation and add a correction term in the equation, the solutions of approximated equations converge to the solution of the original stochastic differential equation.

-Similar results were extended to the multidimensional case.
-K. Twadowska claimed the convergence of Wong-Zakai approximation for infinite-dimensional equations \cite{20}.
-T. Ma and R. Zhu extended the Wong-Zakai approximation technique to a class of nonlinear stochastic partial differential equations \cite{21}.
-Comparing to \cite{20,21}, we consider weak solutions of stochastic partial differential equations in this work.
-Test functions are time-independent, and solutions of deterministic equations converge to the solution of stochastic system in norm.

-After we introduce classical approximation results, we state the definition of weak solutions to stochastic partial differential equations.
-In the definition, test functions are independent of the time parameter.
-If test functions are dependent on the time parameter, the system of equations does not hold in general.

-In Section 3, we prove the approximation result.
+In Section 2, we present the definition of weak solutions to the stochastic system and approximated equations.
+In the definition of this work, test functions are dependent on the time parameter.
+Then we list assumptions in order to derive the approximation result.

+In assumption (\ref{aebounded}), we require that weak solutions of the stochastic system and approximated equations are bounded in norm.
+In \cite{28,29}, it was shown that stochastic ion transport model, Maxwell-Stefan system and biofilm model have bounded weak solutions.
+These bounded weak solutions satisfy assumption (\ref{aebounded}).

+Global existence analysis of stochastic partial differential equations in \cite{25,26,28,29} require that test functions are independent of the time parameter.
+We have been trying to extend the existence result to a wider class of test functions.
+So far, we still have difficulties in applying the approximation result to these stochastic systems.
+Concerning the definition of solutions and assumptions, we have made some further remarks in the end of Section 2.

+In Sections 3-5, we prove the approximation result Theorem \ref{maintheorem}.
+We approximate the weak solution of a stochastic system by solutions of approximated equations, and the theorem is proved in an abstract setting.
+We assume that $X(t,w)$ and $X_{\delta}(t,w)$ satisfy weak identities in (\ref{solution}), together with structural hypothesis (\ref{lineargrowth})-(\ref{aebounded}).

 Inner products between weak solutions and test functions comprise major difficulties.
 The key factor for the proof is to choose appropriate test functions for computations.
-In this manuscript, we choose a sequence of step functions as test functions, and the system of equations can be satisfied.
+In this work, we choose a sequence of step functions as test functions.

-The construction of test functions rely on the discretization of time parameter.
+The construction of test functions relies on the discretization of time parameter.
 The time discretization technique has been widely applied in the study of deterministic and stochastic differential equations.
 In the proof of classical approximation results \cite{8}, the time parameter was also discretized.